abboudl/Chik-p/4-Service-Deployment-Stage/readme.md

 1. Verify that you can connect to CTFd in a browser.
 Using the current configuration as an example, we would visit `https://ctf.issessions.ca`.
 2. Verify that you can connect to Kibana in a browser while connected to the VPN.
 Using the current configuration as an example, we would visit `https://elk.int.ctf.issessions.ca:5601`.

 Now it's time for application configuration.
-Go to each service's dedicated folder and complete the steps under Post-Deployment Steps to prepare each individual service for game day.
+Go to each service's dedicated folder and complete the steps under **Post-Deployment Configuration Checklist** to prepare each individual service for game day.